 8. Ineligibility to Appeal or Reapply in Some Cases

-- Depending on the nature of the error, if an application is denied due to missing or incorrect documentation, it may not always be possible to appeal or reapply.
+- Depending on the nature of the error, if an application is denied due to it, it may not always be possible to appeal or reapply for the same purpose.
 For example, suppose a form is filled out incorrectly or a critical document is missing and not rectified in a timely manner.
-In that case, the applicant might have to start the application process over, leading to additional costs and delays.
+In that case, the requester may need to restart the submission process, which could incur additional costs and delays.

 Conclusion

-The United States is called the Land of the Immigrants, and for good reason; it is a country made up of immigrants.
+The United States is often referred to as the Land of the Immigrants, and for good reason; it is a country composed of immigrants.
 The changing geopolitical landscape and the increase in the number of people trying to enter the US illegally have led to the rise of the stringent rules mentioned in this article.

-As harsh as the rules may seem, they are important to the US, not just to maintain a diverse workforce but also to ensure that the values it holds true are not threatened.
+As harsh as the rules may seem, they are important to the US, not just to maintain a diverse workforce but also to establish the values it holds true are not threatened.